 The level of funding needed to electrify the continent far outstrips the capacity of African governments and foreign donors.
 As a result, Power Africa has developed an innovative model based on transactions with private investors and policy support to governments to focus and enable key projects.
 By leveraging U.S. strengths in energy technology, private sector engagement, and policy and regulatory reform, Power Africa will galvanize collaboration, make quick-impact interventions, and drive systemic reforms to facilitate future investment.

 The Power Africa model is part of President Obama’s new approach to development, which builds local capacity and supports innovative ways to make traditional assistance programs more effective and sustainable.
 Power Africa also is partnering with Uganda and Mozambique on responsible oil and gas resource management.

-For the first, five-year phase, through 2018, of Power Africa, the U.S. Government has committed more than $7 billion in financial support and loan guarantees, in addition to the coordinated support and expertise of 12 U.S. government agencies.
-Power Africa is also working closely with development finance partners, such as the African Development Bank and the World Bank, to enhance the availability of energy sector resources in Africa.
+For the first, five-year phase, through 2018, the U.S. Government has committed more than $7 billion in financial support and loan guarantees, in addition to the expertise of 12 U.S. government agencies.
+Power Africa also works closely with development finance partners, such as the African Development Bank and the World Bank, to enhance the availability of energy sector resources.

 Every dollar the U.S. Government has committed to Power Africa has already leveraged two dollars in private sector investment commitments.
 Power Africa’s financial partners have committed to providing over $14 billion in project finance through direct loans, guarantee facilities, and equity investments.